GeoscienceAustralia/sar-pipeline/docs/pipelines/pyrosar_gamma.md

 ## 1. About

-the pyrosar_gamma pipeline can be used to create Sentinel-1 Normalised Radar Backscatter (NRB) data captured in the EW mode (in Ground Range Detected format).
+The pyrosar_gamma pipeline can be used to create Sentinel-1 Normalised Radar Backscatter (NRB) data captured in the EW mode (in Ground Range Detected format).

 The dependant codebases managed by GA used in the pipeline are:
 - [dem-handler](https://github.com/GeoscienceAustralia/dem-handler)
 - [sar-pipeline](https://github.com/GeoscienceAustralia/sar-pipeline/tree/main/sar_pipeline)

 The primary output from the pyrosar_gamma pipeline is Normalised Radar Backscatter, including ancillary layers (e.g. local incidence angle).
 There are no static layers, and outputs are provided at the level of a scene, rather than bursts.

+### 1.1.
+Requirements

+You will need an NCI account as well as membership for the following projects:
+* `dg9` - For access to GAMMA software
+* `fj7` - For access to Copernicus Australasian Datahub data holdings

+You will additionally need memberships for a relevant filesystem and compute resource.
+For Digital Earth Antarctica, the filesystem is under project `yp75` and compute is allocated to `u46`.

 ## 2. Example products